nolash/go-vise/README.md

 - first calculate what the rendered display size is when all symbol results that are _not_ sinks are resolved.
 - split and cache the list data within its semantic context, given the _sink_ limitation after rendering.
-- provide a `next` and `previous` menu item to browse the preparped pagination of the list data.
+- provide a `next` and `previous` menu item to browse the prepared pagination of the list data.

-### Virtual machine interface layout
+## Virtual machine interface layout

 This is the version `0` of the VM.
 That translates to  _highly experimental_.